 Ensure all sections of the application are complete and the appropriate signatures are obtained.
 Incomplete applications may result in delays or denial and will be returned to the investigator.

-Completed applications must be sent to your Department Headquarters for review.
-All communication about submitted applications should be directed to the Department Headquarters.
-To protect the privacy of applicants, Department Headquarters will not release ANY information other than to the DBC or DSO.
+Completed applications must be sent to your Minnesota Department Headquarters for review.
+All communication about submitted applications should be directed to the Minnesota Department Headquarters.
+To protect the privacy of applicants, Minnesota Department Headquarters will not release ANY information other than to the DBC or DSO.
 The Minnesota Department Headquarters will provide a quarterly report to The Minnesota American Legion Foundation Corporation quarterly of funds distributed through this program.

-Do fax, mail or email completed applications and requested additional information to the Department of Minnesota Hq.
+Do mail or email completed applications and requested additional information to the Department of Minnesota Hq.

 Do clearly print or type when completing the application.
 Use black or blue ink for best results.

 Do completely fill out the entire application.
-“NI A” or incomplete sections will most likely result in denial, a delay, or return of the application.
+“N/A” or incomplete sections will most likely result in denial, a delay, or return of the application.

 Do completely document that all other resources that have been tried.